 Will Oregon State score 3 runs before the 7th inning stretch?

-Props can be about anything in the game or even the players.
+Props can be about anything in the game or even the players' individual performances.
 They make betting exciting by mixing things up.
 They can also be quite lucrative depending on the specificity of the wager.

 Second Saturday Scenarios In Omaha